Call us now or use the form below.

 In 2000, the Department of Justice found that State and Federal courts convicted almost 984,000 adults of felonies.
 The penalties for a felony conviction can significantly change your life, and the sooner you contact an attorney upon being threatened with a felony sex offense charge, the better chance you have of mounting a successful defense.

-The sex offense lawyers at the Van Nuys, Southern California law office of Eisner Gorin LLP, are board-certified criminal trial specialists with more than 50 years of combined courtroom experience defending people charged with sex crimes, child molestation, child pornography, continuous sexual abuse of a child, oral copulation with a minor, lewd conduct, prostitution, loitering for prostitution, human trafficking, online sex crimes, pandering, obscene materials, rape, statutory rape, or sexual abuse.
+The sex offense lawyers at the Van Nuys, Southern California law office of Eisner Gorin LLP, are board-certified criminal trial specialists with more than 50 years of combined courtroom experience defending people charged with sex crimes, child molestation, child pornography, continuous sexual abuse of a child, oral copulation with a minor, lewd conduct, prostitution, loitering for prostitution, human trafficking, online sex crimes, sex trafficking, pandering, obscene materials, rape, statutory rape, or sexual abuse.

 If you are facing criminal charges for a sex offense or possession of child pornography, don't talk to the police first.
 Talk to us.
 We speak English, Russian, Armenian, Spanish, Farsi, and Hebrew.